- Continental technologies such as ABS, radar and redundant brake system used in series production for robo-taxis for first time

-For a robo-taxi to drive autonomously, it must first detect its surroundings reliably, accurately, and completely.
-It does this using vehicle surroundings sensors such as cameras, radar, and lasers.
-With the aid of the CUbE, Continental has developed a production-ready radar system especially for driverless vehicles.
-The vehicle can generate a 360-degree image of its environment by combining the data from different sensor technologies.
-This, in turn, ensures redundancy and a higher level of accuracy not previously achieved, because radar systems function independent of visibility conditions and can even see through objects such as parked cars and detect the street corner behind them.
+Continental has developed a production-ready radar system specifically designed for driverless vehicles.
+The vehicle can generate a 360-degree image of its environment by combining the data from different sensor technologies, ensuring redundancy and a higher level of accuracy than before.
+These radar systems function independent of visibility conditions and can even “see through” objects such as parked cars.

-Continental’s radar sensor, which will be used in the EZ10 autonomous shuttle from EasyMile later this year, detects the vehicle’s environment within a radius of up to 200 meters.
-The vehicle is equipped with a total of seven radar sensors, as well as laser sensors and cameras.
-This allows the location to be precisely determined and, at the same time, early detection of obstacles and potentially critical situations.
-Tried-and-tested products from high-volume car production are intelligently networked and adapted to one another to make them suitable for a completely new type of mobility.
+Continental’s radar sensor, which will be used in EasyMile’s EZ10 autonomous shuttle later this year, detects the vehicle’s environment within a radius of up to 200 meters.
+The vehicle is equipped with seven radar sensors, as well as laser sensors and cameras.
+These sensors allow the vehicle to determine its precise location, while detecting obstacles and potentially critical situations earlier.

 Redundant brake systems and ABS functions for robo-taxis

-A dual safeguard, at minimum, is not only a necessity for monitoring the surroundings in driverless vehicles, but also for the brake systems.
-Continental’s portfolio includes suitable technologies, such as the MK C1 one-box brake system, which has been in series production since 2016 and combines ABS, ESC, and a brake booster.
-For use in autonomous vehicles, the one-box brake system is combined with a Hydraulic Brake Extension that can, in conjunction with ABS, safely brake the vehicle in the highly unlikely event of primary brake failure.
-Full braking functionality is therefore guaranteed.
-Both systems are comprehensively tested, industrialized, and reliable.
-In the new combination, they form the redundant and production-ready MK C1 HAD brake system for highly automated driving and for driverless mobility applications.
-The MK C1 HAD offers an additional safety benefit in that the electromechanically generated maximum brake pressure is achieved after only 150 milliseconds.
-This means that automated vehicles without driver intervention can be brought to a standstill more rapidly than would be possible with conventional brake systems.
+Continental’s braking portfolio includes suitable technologies for robo-taxis, such as the MK C1 one-box brake system.
+This system has been in series production since 2016 and combines ABS, ESC and a brake booster.
+In autonomous vehicles, the one-box brake system is combined with a Hydraulic Brake Extension that can, in conjunction with ABS, safely brake the vehicle in the highly unlikely event of primary brake failure.
+Together, these systems form the production-ready MK C1 HAD brake system for highly automated driving and driverless mobility applications.
+The MK C1 HAD offers an additional safety benefit: the electromechanically generated maximum brake pressure is achieved after only 150 milliseconds.
+This means that without driver intervention, automated vehicles can now be brought to a standstill more quickly than with conventional brake systems.

-The ABS function represents an additional feature, because robo-taxis have not been equipped with a system of this type until now.
-The technology will become especially important when driverless vehicles are on the road in wintry road conditions.
-Vehicle dynamics systems such as ABS, ESC, and traction control will enable vehicles to pull away safely on icy roads and provide maximum traction on slippery slopes or during braking.
+This is the first time robo-taxis have been equipped with the ABS function, which will become especially important when driverless vehicles are on the road in wintry conditions.
+Vehicle dynamics systems such as ABS, ESC and traction control will enable vehicles to pull away safely on icy roads and provide maximum traction on slippery slopes or during braking.

-In addition, robo-taxis in the form of small buses are typically higher and have a higher center of gravity than conventional cars to allow passengers to enter and exit the vehicle comfortably in an upright position.
-This is where a predictive driving dynamics system comes into play to ensure safe and stable handling in bends.
-This, too, is part of the range of innovative and high-performance vehicle control systems from Continental.
+Additionally, robo-taxis that are the size of small buses typically have a higher center of gravity than conventional cars, allowing passengers to enter and exit the vehicle comfortably in an upright position.
+A predictive driving dynamics system can ensure safe and stable handling around bends – now part of the range of innovative and high-performance vehicle control systems from Continental.

 Research at locations worldwide with a single objective: the robo-taxi of the future

-The development of these and other technologies for driverless vehicles is being advanced by a global network comprising a total of five Continental centers of excellence in Germany, China, Japan, Singapore, and the U.S. At these locations, research and development work is carried out with different emphases, but all make use of the CUbE platform and always with an eye on the common goal of providing suitable technologies for future generations of safe and efficient robo-taxis.
-In closed-off areas, such as on a company premises or on special routes in clearly defined urban areas, driverless mobility services are already in operation today.
-However, it is likely to take another decade or so before robo-taxis become a common sight in normal traffic.
-Numerous additional development steps will be necessary to make the vehicles safer and more suitable for everyday use.
-One of these development steps are real-life pilot operations where development opportunities for fully autonomous driving in urban areas are investigated.
+Development of these technologies is being conducted by a global network comprising Continental centers of excellence in the U.S., Germany, China, Japan and Singapore.
+At these locations, research and development work is carried out with different emphases, each making use of the CUbE platform with the common goal of future generations of safe and efficient robo-taxis.
+In dedicated areas, such as on a company premises or on special routes in clearly defined urban areas, driverless mobility services are in operation today.
+However, it is likely to take about another decade before robo-taxis become a common sight in normal traffic.

-For this purpose, Continental, EasyMile, Oakland University, and the City of Auburn Hills in Michigan are set to implement the pilot deployment of an autonomous shuttle thanks to a grant from Michigan’s PlanetM mobility initiative, which supports companies in testing their technologies for future mobility.
+Continental, EasyMile, Oakland University, and the City of Auburn Hills in Michigan are set to implement the pilot deployment of an autonomous shuttle thanks to a grant from Michigan’s PlanetM mobility initiative, which supports companies in testing their technologies for future mobility.
 The pilot will begin in late August and last up to six months.
-The driverless shuttle will be deployed on the grounds of Oakland University, which is a sprawling and hilly college campus where navigation between buildings can be a challenge for students and faculty.
-The autonomous shuttle pilot service is a perfect solution for everyone who uses the campus.
+The driverless shuttle will be deployed on the grounds of Oakland University, a sprawling and hilly college campus where navigation between buildings can be a challenge for students and faculty.

-During the pilot, Continental will integrate its Zonar technology, which enables vehicle inspections via the RFID technology EVIR.
-The EVIR system captures, transmits, and records inspection, compliance, and maintenance data to the operator.
-Moreover, the Zonar Z Pass technology detects where and when the passengers enter and exit the vehicle.
-The aim of this pilot project is to gather experience in the operation of driverless vehicles and to collect valuable, empirical data that will be integrated in the technological development of these vehicles.
+During the pilot, Continental will integrate its Zonar technology, which enables vehicle inspections via the Radio-Frequency Identification-based (RFID) Electronic Verified Inspection Reporting (EVIR) system.
+The EVIR system captures, transmits and records inspection, compliance and maintenance data to the operator.
+Additionally, the Zonar Z Pass technology detects where and when the passengers enter and exit the vehicle.
+The aim of this pilot project is to gather experience in the operation of driverless vehicles and to collect empirical data that will be integrated in the technological development of these vehicles.